 That might mean getting on board with the incredible research from Greg.
-It might mean getting over to our colleagues at The Daily Reckoning and following them.
+It might mean getting over to our colleagues at Markets and Money and following them.
 It might mean getting info from all of the team at Port Phillip Publishing.

 It’s your life, your money, your decisions to make.
 We arm you with the tools to take control.
 To see through the noise and to make informed, smart decisions, to make your own life better.